RickVanRousselt/SharePointAdminBot/README.md

 ##Current features
 #####Get Site Collection properties
-Returns list of general properties from the Site Collection
+Returns list of general properties from the Site Collection _Example Question: Get me information about my site collection_
 #####Get Web properties
-Returns list of general properties from the Rootweb of a Site Collection
+Returns list of general properties from the Rootweb of a Site Collection _Example Question: Get me information about my web_
 #####Create Site Collection
 Asks several question and then creates a Site Collection.
+_Example Question: Can you create me a new site collection_
+#####Reindex site
+Flags a site collection for reindexing
+_Example Question: Can you reindex a site_